-If the parent/ carer is still of the view to home educate, then an after care letter is sent with support and signposted agencies to guide the parent/ carer.
+If the parent/ carer is still of the view to home educate, then an academy after care letter is sent with support and signposted agencies to guide the parent/ carer.

-40. LOOKED AFTER CHILDREN (CHILDREN IN CARE) AND PREVIOUSLY LOOKED AFTER CHILDREN.
+39. LOOKED AFTER CHILDREN/ CHILDREN IN CARE AND PREVIOUSLY LOOKED AFTER CHILDREN/ CHILDREN IN CARE.